 Street names, districts and pin codes should be clearly separated and given their own column in case you need to sort by location.

 Checking contact numbers

 Contact numbers are one of the most important fields in your contact list.
 Check for area codes and whether it is possible to filter accordingly.
-Inform agents making entries in the contact list the correct format for entering mobile and landline numbers.
-If you convert files while migrating between systems, verify the contact numbers are transferred correctly.
+Inform agents making entries in the contact list of the correct format for entering mobile and landline numbers.
+Make sure the two columns are clearly marked to avoid mixing them up.

 Maintain date of entries

 There are quite a few uses of maintaining proper dates for entries in the contact list.
 You could specify a certain time period and choose to reach out to contacts made only during that period.
 Sorting contacts by dates helps in such cases.

 Make sure the date formats are consistent throughout the contact list.
 Specify DD-MM-YY (highlight the use of hyphens Vs dashes, YY or YYYY) or MM-DD-YY so your agents can understand the right way to input dates.